chef-boneyard/opsworks-linux-demo-cookbook-django/docs/django_blog_post.md

 The great thing about chef community cookbooks, is that you can reuse what makes sense for you, and create more specific cookbooks and recipes within your environment.

 ## Basics

-Before we get too much further, we'll talk about the basic vocabulary involved with managing applications on OpsWorks.
+Before we get too much further, we'll talk about the basic vocabulary involved with managing applications with Chef and OpsWorks.

 ### Chef Basics

 Within Chef, we have the concepts of _resources_, _recipes_, and _cookbooks_.

 Resources are the basic building blocks of our infrastructure.
 We can use resources as provided by core chef, pull resources in from community cookbooks or we can extend and customize our own resources.

 Recipes are the algorithm to describe a specific piece of an application that we want to have running on a system.
 It's the ordered set of resources and potentially additional ruby code for logic and flow control.
 Just as with a recipe for baking chocolate chip cookies or oatmeal cookies, the recipe will be specific to what we want to create.